s0tt/DeepLearning_NanoDegree/README.md

 ## Convolutional neural networks

 ### Dog breed classifier: Custom network architecture
-Project task to design a custom CNN for the dog breed classification and achieve a accuracy greater than 10%.
+The project task was to design a custom CNN for dog breed classification and achieve a accuracy greater than 10%.
-My approach features 4 convolutional layers with 3x3 kernels and max pooling with stride 2 after each convolution.
+My approach features 4 convolutional layers with 3x3 kernels and max-pooling with stride 2 after each convolution.
 The final classifier vector contains 133 values for the 133 dog breed classes.
 The final accuracy was 12%.